awsdocs/aws-php-developers-guide/doc_source/resources.rst

 =====================

 .. meta::
-   :description: Other resources to use if you do not find your answer in the |sdk-php| developer or API guide.
+   :description: Other resources to use if you do not find your answer in the AWS SDK for PHP developer or API guide.
-   :keywords: |sdk-php|
+   :keywords: AWS SDK for PHP

 The following links provide additional resources you can use with the SDK for PHP \.